darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### Float

-A `float` is the same in Dark and OCaml, both of them are 64-bit floating point numbers.
+A `float` is the same in Dark, ReScript, and F#, both of them are 64-bit floating point numbers.

-In OCaml, there are special operators to work on floats:
+Like in Dark, there are special operators to work on floats in ReScript.

 ```ocaml
 let x = 0.1 in